MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 ```

 ### -Location
-Specifies an administrator defined description of the new location.
+Specifies an administrator-defined description of the new location.
 For example, "2nd Floor Cafe", "Main Lobby", or "Office 250".

 ```yaml